hisunnymay/community/docs/reference/annotations/confirmation.md

 [DM (dialog manager)](https://framely.github.io/404.html) will check these conditions one after one, and using the first one who's true to interact with user during conversation.

-In another word, these conditions are joint by `IF-ELSE` relationship.
+In other words, these conditions are joined by `IF-ELSE` relationship.